 A bunch of Parent Hacks readers raved about Dapper Snappers, a snappable elastic band invented to solve this very problem (by a parent, of course).

 Tighten pants without belt loops using mitten clips or (if all else fails) diaper pins or safety pins

 No belt loops?
 Try using sturdy elastic mitten clips to tighten the waistband (this works best with soft pants), diaper pins, or large safety pins.

-This parent hack is so useful I featured it in the book!
-Check out Parent Hacks: 134 Genius Shortcuts for Life With Kids at Amazon.
+This parent hack is featured in the book Parent Hacks: 134 Genius Shortcuts for Life With Kids.